mohd-afeef-badri/psd/joss/paper.md

 # Acknowledgements

-This work is supported by the French Alternative Energies and Atomic Energy Commission (CEA) via SIMU and SEISM projects under the GEN2&3 and PICI2 program funding.
-The authors thank TGCC, France for granting access to the Joliot-Curie supercomputer under the GENDEN quota.
-This research was initially funded by PTC HPCSEISM at CEA during the period 2018-2021.
+This work is supported by the French Alternative Energies and Atomic Energy Commission (CEA) through the SIMU and GEN2&3 program funding.
+The authors gratefully acknowledge TGCC, France, for providing access to the Joliot-Curie supercomputer under the GENDEN computing quota.
+This research was initially funded by the PTC HPCSEISM program at CEA during the period 2018–2021.

+The authors also acknowledge key contributors to the PSD solver: Dr. Breno Ribeiro Nogueira for his work on the fracture mechanics module via the `MFront` interface, Dr. Reine Fares for integrating non-linear soil behavior models, and Rania Saadi for enabling the parallel mesh adaptation kernel.

 # References